syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 {% endhighlight %}
 {% endtabs %}

-N> Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
+N> Syncfusion&reg; Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 Refer to [NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages) topic for available NuGet packages list with component details.

-Open `_Import.razor` file and add the following namespaces which are required to use the Syncfusion Blazor DataGrid Component in this application.
+Open `_Import.razor` file and add the following namespaces which are required to use the Syncfusion&reg; Blazor DataGrid Component in this application.

 {% highlight razor %}